JuliaWood1/DH150-UX-Design/assignment04/README.md

 #### Video Recording
 [Link to the Video Recording](https://youtu.be/hQUqdbd_buw)

-Note: This has taken much longer to upload then previous videos, so hopefully it is up by the time you (Instructor) see this, however, if it is not I can eemai lyou the video!
+Note: This has taken much longer to upload then previous videos, so hopefully it is up by the time you (Instructor) see this, however, if it is not I can email you the video!

 #### Screen Recording
 [Link to the Screen Recording](https://youtu.be/fC9H81naU4c)